jesper-olsen/mandelbrot_erl/README.md

 By default the area with lower left {-1.20,0.20} and upper right {-1.0,0.35} is mapped.

-In parallel mode (option -p) the program spawns a separate process per image row.
-In the benchmark we keep the number of pixels fixed at 25 million and vary the number of processes spawned.
+In parallel mode (option -p N) the program spawns multiple worker processes- which should make it run faster on multi core CPU's.

-All the times below are when running on a Macbook Air M1 (2020).
+All the times below are when running on a Macbook Air M1 (2020, 8 cores).

 ```
 $ time _build/default/bin/mandelbrot_erl -w 5000 -h 5000 -p 1